odino/odino.github.com/source/_posts/2018-06-24-how-did-that-bug-happen-git-bisect-to-the-rescue.markdown

 {% img right /images/git.png %}

-`git bisect` is a very handy command that let's you [isolate which commit introduced a bug](https://git-scm.com/docs/git-bisect): you tell it which version of your repository was bug-free and it runs a [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) between your current commit and the one that seems to have bug, asking you to confirm on whether the bug seems to be there at each step of the search.
+`git bisect` is a very handy command that lets you [isolate which commit introduced a bug](https://git-scm.com/docs/git-bisect): you tell it which version of your repository was bug-free and it runs a [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) between your current commit and the one that seems to have bug, asking you to confirm on whether the bug seems to be there at each step of the search.